 I put my artwork on the side opposite to the knife maker’s touchmark and branding, so you’ll have to read each knife’s product description to see which hand it will be better suited for.

 This is also specific to your dominant hand.
-When using a claw-grip, it’s undesirable to have the artwork rubbing against your knuckles as you guide the knife and keep it safely away from your fingers.
+For example, when using a claw-grip, it’s undesirable to have the artwork rubbing against your knuckles as you guide the knife and keep it safely away from your fingers.
 This is another reason that having artwork on the right side of the blade for right-handed users is preferable and vice-versa for left-handed users.

-Softer foods have the potential to get caught in the details of the artwork, which was one of my considerations when choosing the optimal etch depth.
+Softer foods can get caught in the details of the artwork, which was one of my considerations when choosing the optimal etch depth.

 Because the etch is shallow, stuck food is easy to clean when you wipe down your knife with some soapy water.
 Provided that the knife is not left dirty, allowing the food particles to dry out, you shouldn’t have a problem cleaning it.
 I get the feeling that anyone reading this takes excellent care of their knives, so it shouldn’t be an issue.

-When slicing harder foods the artwork actually has the potential to reduce how likely it is for slices to stick to the side of the blade.
-This depends entirely on the specific design and whatever complex physics it introduces to the blade’s surface.
+When slicing harder foods, the artwork actually has the potential to reduce how likely it is for slices to stick to the side of the blade.
+Of course, this depends entirely on the specific design and whatever complex physics it introduces to the blade’s surface.
 I’m in no way saying it’s a sure thing, just that I’ve noticed it in the past.

 Do not put your knife in the dishwasher.
-The high temperatures will cause the handle materials, metal and whatever adhesive that binds them to expand and contract at different rates which can pull a knife apart over time.
+The high temperatures will cause the handle materials, metal and whatever adhesive that binds them to expand and contract at different rates, pulling a knife apart over time.
 Knives can also get chips taken out of them as dishes rattle around in your dishwasher.
-Instead, use a dishcloth to wipe clean with soapy water.
+Instead, use a dishcloth or a sponge to wipe the blade clean with soapy water.

 Store your knife on a magnet or knife block if possible.
 If kept in a drawer, use a sheath to protect the blade from other objects.
 Always dry your knife thoroughly before storing it.